Overview

 We are now welcoming Expressions of Interest for Stream 1, Area-Based Conservation Initiatives.
 There are 3 phases flowing along a pathway, as outlined below.
 Each phase has its own unique set of desired results/impacts, criteria to evaluate projects, funding priorities, and eligible activities.
 Applicants can submit a proposal at any phase that aligns with their current efforts—there is no need to start at a specific phase.

-Stream 1 Expressions of Interest will be accepted on a rolling basis, with the first review in the fall, 2024.
+Stream 1 Expressions of Interest will be accepted on a rolling basis,

-Phase 1 – Securing a Community Mandate
+Phase 1 – Securing a

 Phase 2 – Conservation Planning and Agreements

-Phase 3 – Long-term Stewardship and Restoration of New Conservation Areas
+Phase 3 – Long-Term Stewardship and Restoration of New Conservation Areas

-Identifying Biodiverse Areas
+Biodiverse Areas

-Guide for Applicants
+Guide for

+Before you apply, please check out our Guide to BC Conservation Funding for Stream 1 – Area-Based Conservation Initiatives.
 This includes important information on our funding priorities, desired results, eligible activities, and the criteria and key considerations we will use to assess grant applications.
 You can find out about a few key items in the tabs on the right.

 Prior to developing an application, please ensure your project/initiative and your organization is eligible for funding.
 If you have any questions regarding eligibility, please contact us at info@bcconservationfund.ca.